Tours & Events for the History and Architecture Lover

 Kick off Pilgrimage in style!
 Mrs Julia Nutt invites you to her home, Longwood, for an evening of romance!
 After being received by Mrs Nutt herself you will be immersed in the beauty of Natchez hospitality.

-Enjoy local cuisine, a beer and wine open bar, be entertained by costumed performers Cha Cha Boom, and dance the evening away!
+Enjoy local cuisine, a beer and wine tickets, be entertained by costumed performers Cha Cha Boom, and dance the evening away!
 We invite you to attend in cocktail attire OR fancy dress from the 1860-70 period.
 A special award will be given for Best Costume!

 -